Director of Academic Programs and Advising

-Student Advisement: Macalester uses a faculty advising model.
-The Academic Programs Office manages advising assignments, provides resources and support to advisors, meets with students in academic difficulty, and supports students in major decision-making.
+Academic Advising: Macalester uses a faculty advising model.
+Academic Programs and Advising manages advising assignments, provides resources and support to advisors, meets with students in academic difficulty, and supports students in major decision-making.

-First-Year Courses: All incoming first-year students are required to take in their first semester a course that is designed to assist them in their transition to college, specifically to the liberal arts model, and to Macalester’s academic expectations of them.
-All First-Year Courses have a common emphasis on college-level writing and basic library research skills.
-The Academic Programs Office recruits faculty, oversees learning outcomes, manages student enrollment, hires and supports writing assistants, and facilitates co-curricular activities associated with the FYCs.
+First-Year Courses: All incoming first-year students are required to take in their first semester a course designed to assist them in their transition to college, specifically to the liberal arts model, and to Macalester’s academic expectations of them.
+First-Year Courses typically emphasize college-level writing and library research skills.
+Academic Programs and Advising recruits faculty, oversees learning outcomes, manages student enrollment, hires and supports writing assistants, and facilitates associated co-curricular activities.

 Honors Program: In the spring of their Junior Year students apply through their departments to conduct an honors project in their Senior Year.
-The Academic Programs Office monitors this process, provides logistical support to both students and faculty, and organizes various events to recognize the work of those participating in the program.
+Academic Programs and Advising monitors this process, provides logistical support to both students and faculty, and organizes various events to recognize the work of those participating in the program.

-Scholarships and Fellowships: The majority of scholarships and fellowships that require institutional nomination are handled by the Academic Programs Office.
-The office works on recruitment and mentoring, as well as on selection and nomination.
+Scholarships and Fellowships: The majority of scholarships and fellowships that require institutional nomination are managed by Academic Programs and Advising.
+The Director is responsible for recruitment, mentoring, selection and nomination.

-Speaker’s Fund: The Academic Programs Office has resources to support outside speakers making in-class presentations.
+Speaker’s Fund: Academic Programs and Advising has resources to support outside speakers making in-class presentations.
 Honoraria are typically $100 per speaker per course; faculty may make multiple requests per semester/year as funding allows.

 Student Travel Fund: Academic Programs and Advising has resources to support student travel to present at academic conferences.
 Students are typically allowed one $350 award per year through this competitive process.